scrool/cpython/Lib/test/ziptestdata/README.md

 # Test data for `test_zipfile`

-The test executables in this directory are created manually from header.sh and the `testdata_module_inside_zip.py` file.
+In this directory you can find test executables, that were created manually from header.sh and the `testdata_module_inside_zip.py` file.

+You can also find here a script `gen_perm_files.py` to generate test files with various permission combinations.

 You must have infozip's zip utility installed (`apt install zip` on Debian).

 ## Purpose